Emmely2008/Integration-Testing/README.md

 ________________

-### MY APPROACH TO INTEGRATION TESTING IN THIS PROJECT
+### MY APPROACH TO INTEGRATION TESTING

-#### What I Find Important Areas To Test
+#### What I Find Important Areas To Test In This Project

- - It's important to verify that the measured data is collected and presented correct.
+ - It's important to verify that the measured data is collected and presented correctly.
- - Verifying that the result set from the same queries are the same for the respective database.
+ - Verifying that the result set from the queries are the same for the respective database.

-I have chosen the Bottom Up Approach where I have implemented and unit tested from the bottom up.
+I have chosen the Bottom Up Approach where I have implemented and unit tested of all the components starting withe the ones at the under laying bottom.

-#### Bottom Up Approach - start with unit tests
+#### Bottom Up Approach - Start With Unit Tests

 My approach has been:
 - unit test all components at he bottom before integrating test